opoupeney/dfd/source/devguide/slider.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-The slider component allows the user to slide a handle along a bar of values to set a value, for example it may slide between two values, for example 0 and 100.
+The slider control allows the user to slide a handle along a bar a range of values to set a value, for example it could slide between 0 and 100.
+When the user slides the handle and stops that is the value of the field.

 |